tshanedc/bikesharing_finalproject/README.md

 ### Train and Fit the Model

-Since the last two years were atypical, due to COVID19 restrictions, and didn't represent the previous years' rider behavior, we limited our model to using the rider data from 2010 - 2019.
+Since rider data from 2020 and 2021 were atypical, due to COVID19 restrictions, and didn't represent the previous years' rider behavior, we limited our model to using the rider data from 2010 - 2019.

 We created the train dataset with datapoints from 2010-2017 and test dataset to 2018-2019.